Best daily deals

 A hand holds the Jabra Elite 3 case outside.

 These true wireless earbuds are easy to use, they sound good, and they offer very solid combined battery performance.
-There’s not much more to them, but for under $79.99 USD, having a lot of extra features was never really on the table.
+There’s not much more to them, but for under $79.99, having a lot of extra features was never really on the table.
 I have concerns about the long-term durability of the case, but most true wireless earbud charging cases have flimsy feeling hinges.
-The bottom line is this is a great choice for the budget-conscious consumer.
+The bottom line is this is a great choice for the budget-conscious consumer, especially since they typically go for less than $50 nowadays.

 Jabra Elite 3